StevenMayher/432-2022/projectB/proposal_plans.md

 Project 23 | Ria Tilve
 -------: | :-------------------
-Title | **Predicting Exercise Levels and Arthritis in MrOS** (**Note changed title.
-Please use this one going forward.**)
-Source | [MrOS Online](https://mrosonline.ucsf.edu): The Osteoporotic Fractures in Men (MrOS) Study, a multi-center observational study involving six clinical centers in the United States who recruited 5,994 men at the baseline visit (2000 -2002).
+Title | Predicting Exercise Levels and Arthritis in MrOS Source | [MrOS Online](https://mrosonline.ucsf.edu): The Osteoporotic Fractures in Men (MrOS) Study, a multi-center observational study involving six clinical centers in the United States who recruited 5,994 men at the baseline visit (2000 -2002).
 Public | Yes
-Model 1 | A model for a multi-categorical outcome
-Out 1 |  Physical activity categorized into Sedentary, Lightly Active, Moderately Active, and Heavily Active.
-RQ 1 | Can abdominal adipose tissue, pelvic bone density, sodium levels, daily servings of bananas, a history of fractures be used to predict one's current level of physical activity?
+Model 1 | A linear model fit using a Bayesian engine Out 1 | Average Minutes of Physical Activity (3.0+ METS) per day RQ 1 | Can abdominal adipose tissue, pelvic bone density, sodium levels, daily servings of bananas, a history of fractures be used to predict one's daily physical activity?
-Model 2 | A model for a count outcome (**this doesn't make sense**) Out 2 | Presence of Arthritis (**isn't this binary?**)
+Model 2 | A model for a multi-categorical outcome
+Out 2 | Number of Arthritis Diagnoses (The study population has patients that have 1, 2, 3, 4, or 5+ diagnoses of arthritis.
+These diagnoses include arthritis of the hand, elbow, neck, back, hip, knee, foot, arm, shoulder, wrist, and other joints.)
 RQ 2 | Can trunk fat levels, total cholesterol levels, max grip strength, average sleep time, and daily servings of spinach be used to predict arthritis diagnoses?
 Samples | 630 for each.
-Status | **REVISION REQUESTED**.
-How can presence of arthritis be a count outcome, as you suggested in Model 2?
-Isn't it binary (you have arthritis or you do not?)
-So you'll have to fix that.
-I'd love for you to work with a count outcome, but what you have isn't one.
-Model 1 is probably OK, although I'd like you to tell me how you did the categorization for the outcome from the original continuous variable.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)